Explaining Concept Shift with Interpretable Feature Attribution: Introduction

-Recent efforts have begun to tackle shifts in the conditional distribution $P(y|X)$ more directly.
-For example, \cite{zhang2023did} consider changes in a causal parent set as a whole, although their approach relies on known causal structures.
-Similarly, \cite{mougan2023explanation} propose a model-agnostic “explanation shift detector” that applies SHAP (Shapley additive explanations) to a source-trained model and covariates in both source and target domains, without including the outcomes in the target domain.
+\textbf{Conditional distribution shift.} Recent efforts have begun to tackle shifts in the conditional distribution $P(Y\mid X)$ more directly.
+For example, \citep{zhang2023did} consider changes in a causal parent set as a whole, relying on known causal structures. \citep{mougan2023explanation} propose a model-agnostic ``explanation shift detector'' that applies SHAP (Shapley additive explanations) to a source-trained model and covariates in both source and target domains, without including the outcomes in the target domain.
 They then use a two-sample test on the feature-attribution distributions from SHAP to detect whether the model’s decision logic has changed because of the changing of $P(X)$ across domains.
-Despite its effectiveness in signaling shifts, this approach does not pinpoint which features are driving the changes in $P(y|X)$ nor does it incorporate the target domain’s outcome variables in a structured way.

-Some sparsity-based methods explicitly address collinearity and partial associations by estimating which features exhibit a shift conditional on other features. \cite{chen2022estimating} introduce the Sparse Joint Shift (SJS) framework, unifying covariate and label shift with a sparse model to estimate performance shift on an unlabeled dataset.
-While this can output features relevant to shift, without knowing target labels requires restrictive assumptions for identifiability, particularly that non-shifted features have no shifts at all when conditioned on the shifted features and label between datasets.
-WhyShift \cite{liu2023need} compares two independently trained models - one from each domain - and analyze their difference to locate regions of covariate space with the largest predictive discrepancy.
-To the best of our knowledge, this work is the only directly comparable method to our framework.
+Despite its effectiveness in signaling shifts, this approach does not pinpoint which features are driving the changes in $P(Y\mid X)$. \citep{singh2024hierarchical} decompose the domain loss gap into predefined marginal and conditional segments, then allocate feature-level contributions, while \citep{singh2025decay} automatically discover subgroups within the data for which to produce feature-level explanations. \citep{subbaswamy2021robustness} stress tests a source model before distribution shift, requiring a prespecified set of shifting variables. \citep{chen2022estimating} focus on estimation of performance shift on an unlabeled dataset, but this require restrictive assumptions for identifiability, particularly that non-shifted features have no shifts at all when conditioned on the shifted features and label between datasets.
+WhyShift \citep{liu2023need} compares two independently trained models - one from each domain - and analyze their difference to locate regions of covariate space with the largest predictive discrepancy.
+SGShift differs in that we aim to explicitly identify what the features contributing to conditional distribution shift are without requiring any prior knowledge of the dataset.